 Are You a Non-Linear Thinker?

-Learning a bullet point-style of conversational speaking is especially challenging for non-linear thinkers (… like me!).
+Learning a bullet point conversational speaking style is especially challenging for non-linear thinkers (… like me!).

 When I’m relaxed and comfortable with someone, I like to share my process, and sort of think my way – out loud – to a new idea or conclusion.

-My brain is very holistic and I often circle around a thought as I find my way to it.
+My brain tends toward holistic, and I often circle around a thought as I find my way to it.

 Many men are always listening for the “kernel,” the essential point that you are (or aren’t) making.

-For this reason, thinking out loud is a style of communication that often backfires.
+For this reason, thinking out loud is a communication style that often backfires.

 How to Be Truly Heard